hc20k/LLMChat/README.md

 ## Command reference

 - `/print_info` - Prints some info about the bot.
 (Its name, identity, and model as well as your name and identity)
-- `/identity` - Allows you to set the chatbot's name and identity description
+- `/configure` - Allows you to set the chatbot's name, identity description, and optional reminder text (a context clue sent further along in the transcript so the AI will consider it more)
 - `/your_identity` - Allows you to set your own name and identity (What the chatbot knows about you)
 - `/avatar [url]` - Allows you to easily set the chatbot's avatar to a specific URL.
 - `/purge` - Deletes all of the messages in the current channel. *DANGEROUS*.
 I should probably disable this but I use it during testing.